 If you love scrappy quilts and especially if you use Bonnie Hunter's Scrap User's System, then her amazing tool, The Essential Triangle Tool, is the trick for you.
 Simply lay a pair of strip down that are the same width as the desired unfinished HST size, line up the red line, and go to town cutting out pairs!
 The HST pairs are cut with one dog ear missing which is why we don't add that extra 3/8 of an inch to the width of the strip-- the width of a dog ear is 3/8 inch!
 This same tool can also be used to cut out quarter square triangles and to turn "bonus triangles" from stitch and flip shapes into HSTs.

 Bonus tip: To keep the pairs of triangles together as you prepare to stitch them, use starch.
 Before cutting, mist each strip with starch then lay right sides together while still damp.
 THEN press the strip.
 This will "stick" them together, making it easier to cut and stitch the triangles accurately.
 In fact, I was totally amazed at the accuracy of this method (demonstrated above with the bloc-loc ruler).
 There was almost nothing to trim!!

 Triangles on a Roll

 Triangles on a Roll are also very accurate since they are essentially foundation paper pieced.
-I had some flying geese papers from my girl Kristin Esser (you may remember that I considered including flying geese in this post-- instead, go check out her post here!).
+I had some flying geese papers from my girl Kristin Esser (which she used in a recent flying geese post— go check out her post here!).
 They had enough of the right grid lines that I was able to use them to test the theory of the Triangle on a Roll Method.
 The theory is good-- the triangles are relatively easy to make and come out accurately.
 However, this method requires having a roll of paper for every size of HST you need to make which seems tedious to me.
 Regardless, Diane Knott has an excellent article on the method if you're curious.